BITSS-OPA/opa-deworming/code/05_final_opa.md

 Under this approach, the benefits from deworming described in Approaches 1 and 2 are scaled to reflect differences in prevalence rates.
 Additionally, the relevant costs are constrained to direct costs alone, as implementation costs vary across countries.

-In the original deworming study conducted in Kenya in 1999, the prevalence rates of worm infections were up to XXX for the relevant population and costs were as high as XXXX.
+In the original deworming study conducted in Kenya in 1999, the prevalence rates of worm infections were up to 92% for the relevant population and costs were as high as XXXX.
 Today EA supports deworming interventions in XXX countries, with prevalence rates ranging from XXXX to XXXXX and costs ranging from XXXXX to XXXXX.

 ### Benefits

 To account for different prevalence rates ($\eta$), the estimated treatment effect is decomposed in the impact of deworming on children who were treated and had a worm infection ($\lambda_{1}^{eff}$) and children who were treated and did not have worm infection.
 By construction, the effect on this last group should be zero.
 Hence the effective treatment of deworming on infected populations will be equal to the estimated treatment, divided by the proportion of the prevalence of infections.

-In the original evaluation, the prevalence rates where very high (1), hence the effect on the infected population was similar to that of the overall population.
+In the original evaluation, the prevalence rates where very high (0.92), hence the effect on the infected population was similar to that of the overall population.
 Currently deworming interventions are discussed in geographies with much lower prevalence rates, hence to obtain the expected effect over the new region, we need to multiply the effect on the infected population by the prevalence rate in the new region ($\eta_{r}$).

 <details><summary>Show all the details</summary>